pytorch/torchtitan/README.md

 ### Downloading a tokenizer.model

 `torchtitan` currently supports training Llama 3 (8B, 70B), and Llama 2 (13B, 70B) out of the box.
 To get started training these models, we need to download a tokenizer.model.
-Follow the instructions on the official [meta-llama](https://huggingface.co/meta-llama/Meta-Llama-3-8B) repository to ensure you have access to the Llama model weights.
+Follow the instructions on the official [meta-llama](https://huggingface.co/meta-llama/Meta-Llama-3-8B) repository to ensure you have the access to Llama model weights.

-Once you have confirmed access, you can run the following command to download the Llama 3 / Llama 2 tokenizer to your local machine.
+Once you have confirmed access, you can run the following command to download Llama 3 / Llama 2 tokenizer to your local machine.

 ```
 # pass your hf_token in order to download tokenizer.model